vmware-tanzu/tanzu-framework/docs/dev/build.md

-# Developing With Core
+# Developing With Tanzu Framework

-Core is meant to be extended, and these docs will help outline the available dev-centric features.
+Framework is meant to be extended, and these docs will help outline the available dev-centric features.

 ## Local Builds

 There are Make targets provided to help establish a good workflow for local development.
-With these workflows you can iterate on changes to APIs, Core CLI or CLI Plugins.
+With these workflows you can iterate on changes to APIs, Framework CLI or CLI Plugins.

 ### Building APIs

-To build the APIs in core, the following commands exist:
+To build the APIs in Framework, the following commands exist:

 `make generate`: Generates API and boilerplate code via controller-gen.